What we do

 - for local authorities and private sector organisations, projects of at least 100 Custom and Self Build homes;

-- for community organisations or groups of people working together, projects of at least 30 Custom and Self Build homes and which have support from their local authority and have one or more of the following secured for their project: planning permission, land and/or finance.
+- for community organisations or groups of people working together, projects of more than 5 Custom and Self Build homes which have support from their local authority and have one or more of the following secured for their project: planning permission, land and/or finance.

-• Include significant numbers of ‘affordable’ housing, although this need not be limited to the definition in the National Planning Policy Framework.
+• Include significant numbers of ‘affordable’ homes, although this need not be limited to the definition in the National Planning Policy Framework.

 • Have support from senior local politicians, to ensure timely delivery.